O’Rourke’s Feast

 Amy Shaw plays the wooden flute in Barra, a St. Paul band that performs traditional Irish music.
 She can frequently be heard playing for Irish dances, sessions, and other events around the Twin Cities.
 A librarian at St. Catherine University since 1994, she holds master’s degrees in music librarianship from Indiana University and music literature from the University of South Dakota.
 She became interested in the wooden flute after researching 19th-century English flutes for her thesis at USD.
 She was surprised to discover that these early classical flutes are much sought after today by players of traditional (folk) music, especially Irish music.
 Eventually, Amy bought her own wooden flute from contemporary Canadian flute maker Peter Noy.
 It’s been her ticket to exploring the musical traditions of Ireland, Scotland, French Canada, and Nova Scotia, and is her constant traveling companion.

 Sherry Ladig has been writing and making music all of her life as a pianist, arranger, composer and music historian.
 Sherry earned a degree in music composition from the University of Minnesota with an unofficial minor in music history.
 She writes arrangements for and plays piano in several Celtic traditional bands for concerts and dances; she also researches music of many eras, and writes instrumental and choral music for small and large ensembles (including, occasionally, a new piece in traditional Irish or Scottish styles).
 Sherry is a composer-in-residence for the Minnesota Mandolin Orchestra and writes a new piece for them annually.
-She currently performs with Dunquin (traditional Irish), Night Scotsman (Scottish), The New Pearl Button Players (mid-to-late-19th century American), and Thistledown (Scottish dance).
-She has also made appearances in other bands including The Doon Céilí Band.
+She currently performs with Dunquin (traditional Irish), Dalwhinnie (Scottish), The New Pearl Button Players (mid-to-late-19th century American), and Thistledown (Scottish dance).
+She has also made appearances with other bands including The Doon Céilí Band.